Dutch Oven Daddy

 Sweet potato has image for social media.

-sweet potato breakfast hash in a lodge cast iron skillet on a table ready to serve.
+Sweet potato breakfast hash with eggs in a cast iron skillet alongside a plated serving and raw sweet potatoes.

 Jump to:

-• Why You Will Love This Sweet Potato Recipe
+• Why You'll Love This Sweet Potato Hash

 • Ingredients